LesFerch/FileDialog/README.md

 Usage: FileDialog.exe DialogType [~DialogTitle] [StartPath] [DialogFilter] [Multi] DialogType must be one of: Open Save Folder
-Parameters may be specified in any order and are not case sensitive Prefix DialogTitle with ~ Example: ~Select an image file DialogTitle must be quoted if it contains spaces
+Parameters may be specified in any order and are not case sensitive Prefix DialogTitle with ~ Example: ~"Select an image file" DialogTitle must be quoted if it contains spaces
 If StartPath is quoted, omit or double up trailing backslash Forward slashes may be used in place of backslash without any need to double up